okumujustine/AskImmigrate/README.md

-# AskImmigrate - AAIDC: Navigate US Immigration with an AI SideKick 🤖🇺🇸
+# AskImmigrate: Navigate US Immigration with an AI SideKick 🤖🇺🇸
+## AAIDC2025
 A developer repository and toolkit for building an AI-powered chat assistant that answers U.S. immigration questions using official forms, policy PDFs, and JSON data.

 ---